EASS-HIT-PART-A-2022-CLASS-II/notes-app/README.md

 ⭐ Editing an existing notes

-⭐ Deleting an achieved notes
+⭐ Deleting an existing notes

+⭐ Dark mode

+## Demo

 ## How to run the app
 ### Pre-requisites